Continuous-wave quantum light control via engineered Rydberg-induced dephasing: Free Space

+\textit{Gain.---}The gain $\mathcal{G}$ is defined as the number of probe-induced dephasing $\hat{L}_{d_\mathrm{p}}$ jumps occurring before the control excitation decays, averaged over all trajectories contributing to the efficiency.

-In Fig. \ref{fig:effs}, the results are depicted for different values of the control branch's cooperativity i.e. $d_\mathrm{c}=20,40,100$ and the probe branch's blockaded cooperativity i.e. $Re[\overline{d}_\mathrm{b,p}]\approx0.5,1,2,3,4,5$ for 1D Gaussian atomic distribution.
-As seen in Fig. \ref{fig:effs} the maximal value for the efficiency is obtained for $d_\mathrm{c}=100$ and $\overline{d}_\mathrm{b,p}\approx5$ and reaches $0.602$.
-It is observed that higher values of optical depth of the control branch, result in higher efficiency.
-As a consequence, further improvement can be obtained by increasing the optical depth.
-Although, although higher values of the optical depth are computationally challenging, they can be achieved experimentally.
+In Fig. \ref{fig:effs}, the results are depicted for different values of the control optical depth, i.e., $d_\mathrm{c}=20,40,100,200,500$ and the probe blockaded optical depth, i.e., $\mathrm{Re}[\overline{d}_\mathrm{b,p}]\approx0.25,0.5,1,2,3,4,5$ for 1D Gaussian atomic distribution.
+As shown Fig.~\ref{fig:effs}, the maximum efficiency is obtained for the highest considered value of the optical depth $d_\mathrm{c}=500$ and $\overline{d}_\mathrm{b,p}\approx5$, reaching $0.954$ with an associated gain of $\mathcal{G}=312$.
+Higher values of control optical depth are observed to result in increased efficiency and gain.
+Consequently, further performance improvements can be achieved by increasing the optical depth.
+The observed efficiency exceeds that of previous Rydberg-based SPTs by more than 15\%~\cite{Gorniaczyk2016} and is achieved at an optical depth that has been demonstrated experimentally~\cite{Sprakes2013}.
+Relevant physical values and experimental parameters are discussed in Appendix \ref{appendix:b}.